-South Dakota is a tapestry of rugged badlands, endless plains and sparkling lakes.
+Have a blast in the Badlands or beat it to the Black Hills.
 Visitors can walk the landscapes that thrilled gold prospectors, hike deep mountain caves and gaze up at one of the most iconic monuments in the world.
-Between the rugged peaks and buffalo herds, travelers will encounter ample doses of Wild West history, Native American traditions and heartland hospitality.

-South Dakota is known as the best pheasant hunting destination in the United States.
+South Dakota ranks as one of the top pheasant hunting destination in the United States.
 With almost five million acres of varied terrain and plenty of private lodges, it’s easy to bag these birds, along with waterfowl, turkey and more.

-Experience a different side of South Dakota’s past at the nearby Crazy Horse Memorial.
-The work-in-progress sculpture of the Lakota leader on horseback will eventually stand at 641 feet tall, making it the world’s largest mountain sculpture.
-Peruse exhibits at the Indian Museum of North America; this repository of history offers profound insight into the history and culture of Native Americans.
+Nearby Crazy Horse Memorial celebrates the namesake leader who beat General Custer.
+The work-in-progress sculpture of the Lakota icon on horseback will eventually stand at 641 feet tall, making it the world’s largest mountain sculpture.
+Peruse exhibits at the adjacent Indian Museum of North America; this repository of history offers profound insight into the history and culture of Native Americans.

 On your way back to Rapid City, you might also want to pay a visit to Reptile Gardens, which nicely rounds out the trio of animal attractions in the immediate area.
 The star of the show here is the resident Komodo dragon, followed closely by a rare saltwater crocodile, but the enclosures feature a large selection of other snakes, birds and, of course, lizards in an exotic setting.